quividi/vidicenter-api-documentation/docs/source/topology.rst

 Sites list
 ##########

-Returns a list of your sites.
+Returns a list of your sites

 URL
 ---